Skip to main content

 Are Boxers good with children?

-Do Boxers need a lot of exercise?
+Do Boxers bark a lot?

 How long do Boxers live?